OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Experiments

 \mypara{Ablating Pre-training Strategies.} To examine the impact of spatial-window prompting and prefix-window prompting, we conducted ablative experiments, as shown in \cref{table:abpretraintask}.
 Incorporating spatial-window prompting significantly improves model performance by enhancing the perception of spatial coordinate positions, resulting in more accurate predictions of structured points sequences.
 Similarly, adding prefix-window prompting boosts performance by enabling the model to capture diverse textual content within images, thereby enhancing its semantic understanding.
 The spatial-window prompting and prefix-window prompting enhance the model's perception ability in coordinate space and semantic space, respectively.
 When both techniques are applied together, the model achieves state-of-the-art performance on both datasets, demonstrating their complementary effects in enhancing both coordinate and semantic space perception.

-\mypara{Ablating Architectural Designs.} We conducted a comparative analysis of different architectural designs for decoders, as shown in~\cref{table:abbackbone}, to evaluate the impact of decoder weight-sharing on performance.
-Using a native shared decoder (Row 2) resulted in degraded performance on text spotting tasks, indicating conflicts among the subtasks of decoding center points, polygons, and content.
-However, with our token-router-based shared decoder, \ourmodel achieved an average performance gain of +1.72\% over the native shared decoder and +0.38\% over OmniParser~\cite{omniparser}, demonstrating its superiority.
-Compared with the native MoE decoder (Row 3), which introduces a learnable router that increases training difficulty and model redundancy, our token-router-based design benefits from explicit token-type supervision, making the learning process more accurate and efficient.
-This approach reduces unnecessary parameters while maintaining robust performance across tasks.
-The token-router-based shared decoder enhances task synergy and improves computational efficiency, resulting in a 23.6\% reduction in model size compared to OmniParser.
-Besides, we compared the visual encoders ResNet50 and Swin-B, with Swin-B delivering superior results, reinforcing its suitability for visually-situated text parsing tasks.
+\mypara{Ablating Architectural Designs and Computational Complexity.} We conducted a comparative analysis of different architectural decoder designs in~\cref{table:abbackbone} to evaluate the effect of decoder weight-sharing and routing mechanisms.
+The naive shared decoder (Row 2) led to performance degradation on text spotting tasks, indicating conflicts among the subtasks of decoding center points, polygons, and content.
+Replacing it with our proposed token-router-based decoder mitigates these conflicts through explicit expert selection. \ourmodel achieves an average performance gain of +1.72\% over the naive shared decoder and +0.38\% over OmniParser~\cite{omniparser}, confirming the benefit of structured expert activation.
+Compared with the native learnable-router MoE decoder (Row 3), our token-router decoder reduces parameter count by 14.1\% and achieves higher inference speed (FPS 8.2 vs. 3.1) while preserving accuracy.
+Moreover, it eliminates the need for gradient-based routing optimization, enhancing task synergy and simplifying deployment.
+Our decoder further reduces the total model size by 23.6\% compared to the original OmniParser and improves speed (FPS 8.2 vs. 2.6), supporting its efficiency across VsTP tasks.
+Additionally, we tested two visual backbone ResNet50 and Swin-B, with Swin-B delivering superior results, reinforcing its suitability for visually-situated text parsing tasks.